aiidaplugins/aiida-dftk/docs/source/2-calculation.md

 ---

 Instead of using the DFTK workchain (which automatically restarts and reschedules calculations) you can also run a single calculation only.
-THis is done by running DFTK `CalcJob`, which is done using the builder
+This is done by running DFTK `CalcJob`, which is done using the builder
 ```python
 from aiida.plugins import CalculationFactory